SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization

 We find that AutoGEO tends to substantially expand the document content, introducing lengthy rewrites that dilute keyword density and shift the document further from the original query vocabulary.
 At reranking, a similar but milder degradation is observed, suggesting that rewrites may introduce slight semantic shifts that rerankers are sensitive to.
+However, even when the average rank drop is modest, small shifts at retrieval or reranking can be critical in practice.
+In generative search, only top-ranked documents are passed to the generator, and a document falling below this threshold is excluded entirely, making it invisible at the generation stage regardless of its content quality.
 At generation, gains remain relatively marginal across strategies, aligning with recent findings that presentational modifications offer limited visibility improvements~\cite{puerto2025c}.
 Overall, body-only optimization is insufficient for enhancing visibility throughout the pipeline.
-Although the average rank drop at retrieval and reranking remains moderate, even a small shift can be critical in practice.
-In generative search, only top-ranked documents are passed to the generator.
-A document dropping below the input threshold is excluded entirely, making it invisible at the generation stage regardless of its content quality.
-These findings suggest that effective optimization must extend beyond body text to structural information, which plays a significant role in document ranking in real-world web search.
+These findings suggest that effective optimization must extend beyond body text to structural information, which plays an important role in document ranking in real-world generative search systems.